Cameron Aiello Dodd

 Three Bulky Bears is a 2D level-based platformer created in Unity.
 Play as the 3 bears, who have been kicked out of their home by the evil witch Rolldilocks.

-At the press of a button, you can switch between the 3 bears, each of which control differently and have their own unique abilities.
+At the press of a button, you can switch between the 3 bears, each of which control differently and has their own unique abilities!
+The game contains 50 levels across 5 worlds, each with their own unique mechanics and challenges.

-Three Bulky Bears was my capstone project for the UCSC Game Design program.
+Three Bulky Bears started as my capstone project for the UCSC Game Design program.

-As the most experienced developer on the team and the person who pitched the project, I took a central role, acting as producer, programmer, and designer.
+As the most experienced developer on the team, and the person who pitched the project, I took a central role, acting as producer, lead programmer, lead designer, and heading up marketing and launch operations.

 here!